LLM-powered Data Augmentation for Enhanced Cross-lingual Performance: Experimental Setups

 \section{Experimental Setups}

-We first generate synthetic English data for XCOPA, XWinograd, and XStoryCloze.
-We contrast data generation across Dolly-v2, StableVicuna, ChatGPT, and GPT-4, and compare them with a baseline of training models with the original English data.
-The size of the final synthesised data for the three datasets is 3.7k, 2K, and 1.7K, respectively.
-We then fine-tune mBERT, XLMR-base and XLMR-large\footnote{See \autoref{sec:models_urls} for more details of models used in the paper.} with the synthesised data, and measure the zero-shot cross-lingual transfer performance across different languages, where we use the original validation set in target languages.
+We first generate synthetic English examples for XCOPA, XWinograd, and XStoryCloze, with Dolly-v2, StableVicuna, ChatGPT, and GPT-4.
+The size of the final filtered synthesised data for the three datasets is 3.7k, 2K, and 1.7K, respectively.
+We then fine-tune mBERT, XLMR-base, and XLMR-large with the synthesised data and compare the zero-shot cross-lingual transfer performance across different languages, where we use the original validation set in target languages.

 For XCOPA, we additionally experiment with generating data points directly in non-English languages, by providing examples in the target language and specifying the language desired for the generated data (see \autoref{tab:instructions}).
-However, since no examples for \textit{cause} are included in TH and TR train/validation data (however they appear in the test split), we do not generate XCOPA for the two languages.
+However, since no examples for \textit{cause} are included in TH and TR train/validation data (they do appear in the test split), we do not generate XCOPA for the two languages.
 We use ChatGPT and GPT-4 for multilingual synthetic data generation, as both Dolly-v2 and StableVicuna exhibit limitations in effectively generating multilingual text.
 The size of the multilingual synthesised data is \mytilde3.6K in each language.

 We fine-tune models on all datasets as multiple-choice tasks\footnote{In our preliminary experiments, we find that formulating XWinograd as a binary text classification results poorly, in line with the observation from \citet{liu-etal-2020-precise} that the task formulation is essential to the performance of Winograd.} by searching best learning rate from \{$5e^{-6}$, $10e^{-6}$\}, and batch size from \{8, 16, 32\}.
 All the fine-tuning experiments are conducted on a single 40G A100.
 For generating data with Dolly-v2 and StableVicuna, we use 2$\times$40G A100.